Why This Lemon Curd Works for Macarons – Non-Soggy Recipe.

 - Lemon and yoghurt ice lollies

-Storing Lemon Curd
+How to Store Lemon Curd

 Store in a sealed container or jar in the refrigerator for up to two weeks.
+Lemon curd also freezes very well in ziplock bags or freezable airtight containers.
+Once frozen, use within a month.

-Yes and I have had success doing so.
+Yes, and I have had success doing so.
 I found it worked best with 3 limes rather than 2 because the limes I used were quite a bit smaller than lemons.
 I also added a drop of green food colour to make the lime colour more vibrant but this isn’t necessary.

 It is not the same, Lemon Pie filling recipes usually include a thickening agent such as cornflour (cornstarch) where Lemon Curd does not.
+Having said that I do think this Lemon Curd would make a delicious pie filling.